litedown: R Markdown Reimagined

 By default, the preview will automatically refresh the content after you edit and save a file.
 If you prefer building the document only when you want to, you can turn off the live preview via litedown::roam(live = FALSE).
 In this case, the document will be rebuilt only when you refresh the page by yourself.

-In the preview mode, you can click on the ✎ button to open a plain-text file in your editor.
 Code blocks in the preview mode will have line numbers automatically added to their left.
-If you click on a line number, it will bring you to the that line in the source document.
+If you click on a line number, it will bring you to that line in the source document.

 5.3 Visual editor